Embassy of Ukraine, Chișinău: History

 After the collapse of the Soviet Union, Ukraine declared itself independent in August 1991.
 On December 21, 1991, Ukraine recognized the independence of the Republic of Moldova.
 Diplomatic relations were established on March 10, 1992.
 The embassy in Chișinău was opened in 1993.
 The first ambassador was Boyko Vitaly.
-Marko Shevchenko has been accredited as Ukrainian ambassador to the Republic of Moldova since February 2020.
+Marko Shevchenko was accredited as Ukrainian ambassador to the Republic of Moldova in February 2020.
+On 7 February 2025, Paun Rohovei was appointed ambassador.